cchurch/api-docs/source/includes/_api_authentication.md

 In addition to the Simple Authentication described above, a more *secure* Authentication method known as **Two-Factor Authentication** (**TFA**) may be used.
 TFA is a method of confirming the user's identity by utilizing a combination of two different components.
 The first component is a user's password and the second is a one-time TFA code delivered to the user via another communication channel - email or a text message sent to the user's mobile phone

 Whether Simple or Two-Factor Authentication is used for a particular user's login is determined by this user's settings in the system.
-Note, however, that an <a class="definition" onclick="openModal('DOT-Administrator-User')">Account Administrator</a> may enforce all users in a particular <a class="definition" onclick="openModal('DOT-Account')">Account</a> to use TFA
+Note, however, that an <a class="definition" onclick="openModal('DOT-Account-Superuser')">Account Superuser</a> may enforce all users in a particular <a class="definition" onclick="openModal('DOT-Account')">Account</a> to use TFA

 If TFA is enforced, the Authorize call will expect the TFA code to be passed in addition to the token obtained from the Authenticate call